How to Automate Droplet Setup with cloud-init

 Step 2: Upload Public Keys

 Deploying the Droplets with their automated configuration requires that the public SSH key be accessible to the Droplets at creation.
 During Droplet creation, we require users to provide either a public SSH key or a user-defined password to set up the Droplet’s root user account.
-For this purpose, you will use the git-user public key and upload it to your DigitalOcean account even though the cloud-init configuration in this tutorial disables root access immediately after the Droplet’s deployment.
+For this purpose, you use the git-user public key and upload it to your DigitalOcean account even though the cloud-init configuration in this tutorial disables root access immediately after the Droplet’s deployment.

 To upload the public key to your DigitalOcean account, run the doctl SSH key import command with the --public-key-file flag to specify the location of the git-user.pub file: